opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 are only present as basemap, and their attributes are not of interest.

-You can manage this layer list in QGIS desktop in *Project > Project Properties > Identify Layers* and uncheck the base layers.
+You can manage this layer list in QGIS desktop in *Project > Project Properties > Data sources > Identify Layers* and uncheck the base layers.